hashicorp/inclusify/README.md

+# Warning: This repo has been deprecated

+GitHub was a little late to the party, but they now have native support for nearly everything that Inclusify was bulit for.
+Check out [github/renaming](https://github.com/github/renaming) for more information.
+The one area not covered by GitHub is around updating code references from `master` to `main`-  this part of Inclusify can be re-used, or other clone & find/replace/commit/create PR tools can be used.

 # inclusify [![CI Status](https://circleci.com/gh/hashicorp/inclusify.svg?style=svg&circle-token=0ae7a4e49ff1f990f45536f92c62dab322f13113)](https://circleci.com/gh/hashicorp/inclusify/tree/main)

 Inclusify is a CLI that will rename the default branch of any GitHub repo and perform all other necessary tasks that go along with it, such as updating CI references, updating the base branch of open PR's, copying the branch protection, and deleting the old base.